HOW TO MAKE CHENAI KIZHANGU FRY OR SENAI KIZHANGU VARUVAL?

 Many people develop some itching while chopping this elephant foot yam.
 You can rub your hands with some coconut oil, wear a gloves while you chop it to avoid itchy hands.

-If itching still persists, then rub a tsp of tamarind extract on your hands and that will definitely help.
+If itching still persists, then rub a teaspoon of tamarind extract on your hands and that will definitely help.

 What is Varuval?